arm-sbc/rockchip-bsp/README.md

 board will boot, it will find extlinux.conf, and will load dtb file and kernel,  BUT we still dont have rootfs, let us make it

+ ##rootfs

+there are rootfs available and published from linux containers check this https://images.linuxcontainers.org/images/ you may download any variant, make sure that you download correct 32 or 64 bit version. then untar to the sd card partion we created above.

+	mount /dev/sdx /mnt
+	tar xf 	rootfs.tar.xz -C /mnt
+	cp /usr/bin/qemu-aarch64-static
+	cp /usr/bin/qemu-arm-static